garnieretienne/chaos_hermes/README.md

 ```
 Usage:
-  hermes COMMAND APP [--vhost-dir PATH]
+  hermes COMMAND APP [OPTIONS]

 Commands:
   create           # Create a new vhost for the given application.
 If the vhost already exist, do nothing.
   destroy          # Destroy the app vhost if exist.
   update           # Destroy and create a new vhost for the given application with updated datas.

 Options:
-  --vhost-dir  # Directory where vhosts are stored.
+  --vhost-dir PATH # Directory where vhosts are stored.
 Must be included in the nginx server configuration.
 ```